mth/yeti/doc/reference.rst

 The arguments must also be provided when the bound definition is used.
 The given arguments will be unified to the ones in the copy of the bound type.

-The type binding to Id is also available in the scope of the Type itself, so recursive types can be defined, but has no arguments there.
+The binding of type to Id is also available for the definition of the Type itself, so recursive types can be defined, but the binding has no arguments there.
+It is created by first creating a type variable bound to the Id in the type definition scope, which is thereafter unified with the defined type.

 TODO opaque types and module exports